bobsanjo/PRIV/key_value_service_user_defined_functions_23Jun2024.md

 ### Datastore Read API

 We expose a read-only API to the datastore that is accessible from within the UDF.
 A call to `getValues(keys)` returns the key value pairs from the datastore for the given input.
-It is registered as a regular Javascript function.
+It is registered as a regular JavaScript function.

 #### Input